-All employees working for Brenau's Campus Safety & Security Department, and anyone who operates a university vehicle, or participates in any driving activity on behalf of Brenau, are defined as sensitive positions (see preceding explanation) and must submit to a program of random drug testing.
+All employees working in a sensitive position must submit to a random drug testing program.
 Employees will be tested randomly throughout the fiscal year without prior notice.
-The testing facility will randomly choose the individuals to be tested via a list of Brenau ID#'s with no names shown.
-There will be no adverse employment action taken until the test results are reported to the university.
+A third party will randomly choose the individuals to be tested via a list of Brenau ID numbers with no names visible.
+No adverse employment action will be taken until the test results are reported to the university.

-I. REASONABLE SUSPISCION
+I. REASONABLE SUSPICION

-Effective May 1, 2011, Brenau University maintains the right to require any employee, regardless of rank or job category, to submit to the university mandated drug-screening program should there be reasonable suspicion of drug use/abuse.
+Effective May 1, 2011, Brenau University maintains the right to require any employee, regardless of rank or job category, to submit to the university-mandated drug screening program should there be reasonable suspicion of drug use/abuse.

-Reasonable suspicion may arise when an employee has displayed performance, behavior, speech or other physical characteristics, which could indicate illegal drug use or alcohol abuse.
-Other indicators such as accidents, absenteeism, safety violations or credible reports from third parties may be considered reasonable causes and may require the employee to be tested.
-If a supervisor has reasonable suspicion that the employee may be impaired by substances, i.e., drugs or alcohol, the supervisor must promptly detail in writing the circumstances which formed the basis of the determination that reasonable suspicion existed to warrant the testing.
+Reasonable suspicion may arise when an employee has displayed performance, behavior, speech, or other physical characteristics thatcould indicate illegal drug use or alcohol abuse.
+Other indicators such as accidents, absenteeism, safety violations, or credible reports from third parties may be considered reasonable causes and require the employee to be tested.
+If a supervisor has reasonable suspicion that the employee may be impaired by substances (i.e., drugs or alcohol), the supervisor must promptly detail in writing the circumstances which formed the basis of the determination that reasonable suspicion existed to warrant the testing.
 A copy of the reasonable suspicion documentation may be given to the employee upon request.
-However, written documentation may not be available prior to the required testing.
-Third party reporting should be directed to the appropriate supervisor and the Assistant Vice President for Human_Resources who will document reasons for considering the report to be credible and make decisions regarding further action.
-The report may be given to the employee upon request.
+However, written documentation may not be available before the required testing.
+Third-party reporting should be directed to the appropriate supervisor and the Assistant Vice President for Human_Resources, who will document the reasons for considering the report credible and make decisions regarding further action.

-- 1. If there is reason to suspect that the employee is working while under the influence of illegal drugs and/or or alcohol, the employee may be suspended [with or without] pay until the results of a drug and alcohol test are made available to Brenau University by the testing laboratory. - 2.
+- 1. If there is reason to suspect that the employee is working while under the influence of illegal drugs and/or alcohol, the employee may be suspended [with or without] pay until the results of a drug and alcohol test are made available to Brenau University by the testing laboratory. - 2.
 Any employee reporting to work visibly impaired will not be permitted to work or to drive.
-The employee may be sent for drug and/or alcohol testing escorted by a member of Security, a member of management, or a taxi service may be summoned to drive the employee to the designated testing center.
+The employee may be sent for drug and/or alcohol testing and escorted by a member of security, a member of management, or a taxi service may be summoned to drive the employee to the designated testing center.

-J. ON THE JOB INJURIES
+J. ON-THE-JOB INJURIES

-- 1. When an employee is involved in a job related accident/incident reportable under Workman's Comp, they will be required to submit to a drug and/or alcohol screen typically within 2 hours of the accident/incident. - 2.
-Employees must submit to a drug and/or alcohol test if the employee has caused or contributed to an on-thejob injury or was involved in an accident while operating a university vehicle.
-If the employee refuses to submit to a test, he/she may forfeit any eligibility for workers compensation, medical or indemnity benefits. - 3.
-Refer to FSG 4-02 C for detailed information regarding workers compensation.
+- 1. When an employee is involved in a job-related accident/incident reportable under workman's comp, they will be required to submit to a drug and/or alcohol screen typically within 2 hours of the accident/incident. - 2.
+Employees must submit to a drug and/or alcohol test if they have caused or contributed to an on-the-job injury. - 3.
+Employees must submit to a drug and/or alcohol test if they were involved in an accident while operating a university vehicle. - 4.
+If the employee refuses to submit to a test, the employee may forfeit any eligibility for worker's compensation, medical or indemnity benefits. - 5.
+Refer to SE 4-02 C for detailed information regarding worker's compensation.